-Vehicles which are used by educational institutions for the sole purpose of transporting students to and from those institutions are exempt from the motor vehicle registration tax.
+Vehicles owned and used by educational institutions for the sole purpose of transporting students to and from those institutions are exempt from the motor vehicle registration tax.

 Publicly owned or leased buses other than school buses are included in the exemption for government vehicles (Item 15.01).
+Privately-owned school buses used exclusively for student transportation under contract with a school district are not exempt but are taxed at a preferential rate (Item 15.09).